Interpretable Complex-Valued Neural Networks for Privacy Protection: Approach

 In other words, the function of each intermediate layer in the processing module should satisfy

-to recursively prove Eqn.~\eqref{eqn:rotate}.
+to recursively prove Eqn.~(\ref{eqn:rotate}).

-Let us consider six most common types of network layers to construct the processing module, \emph{i.e.} the conv-layer, the ReLU layer, the batch-normalization layer, the average/max pooling layer, the dropout layer, and the skip-connection operation.
-For the conv-layer, we remove the bias term and obtain $\text{Conv}(f) = w \otimes f$ to satisfy Eqn.~\eqref{eqn:layer_rotate}.
+Let us consider six most common types of network layers to construct the processing module, \emph{i.e.} the convolutional layer, the ReLU layer, the batch-normalization layer, the average/max pooling layer, the dropout layer, and the skip-connection operation.
+For the convolutional layer, we remove the bias term and obtain $\text{Conv}(f) = w \otimes f$, which satisfies Eqn.~(\ref{eqn:layer_rotate}).
+Inspired by \cite{trabelsi2017deep}, we replace the ReLU with the following non-linear layer: